zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  Review the _errorMessage_ and if app server service is interrupted, send it and your log to support for troubleshooting.
+  Review the _errorMessage_ and if app server service is interrupted, send the message along with the log to support for troubleshooting.